PhilipYip1988/Fedora/readme.md

 ## Live USB Installation

 The Live USB uses the USB flash drive as a storage device and runs a number fo services using RAM.
-It can be used to try Fedora however note that the Live USB may be slow if the read/write speed of the USB Flash Drive si slow.
+It can be used to try Fedora however note that the Live USB may be slow if the read/write speed of the USB Flash Drive is slow.
 A Fedora Live USB is typically used to being the Fedora Installation:

 * [Installation from Live USB](./live_usb.md)